trohit/ik/systemdesign/ANALYTICS/TERMINOLOGY.md

 - SEP: starburst enterprise platform
 - Presto/ Trino/Starburst
 - Stages of a Modern Data Warehouse
-  - Ingest
+  - Ingest : the data
-  - Store
+  - Store : the data quickly in native forat
-  - Transform
+  - Transform : clean the data (databricks, Synapse serverless, Azure Data factory)
-  - Model
+  - Model : copy the data into a format that more native to the end-user to use(like relational, start schema)
-  - Visualize / ML
+  - Visualize / ML : for the PowerBI user to create reports

 # Data warehouse
 - What: